krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 .. _policy_failurecountinterval:

 **-failurecountinterval** *failuretime*
-    (:ref:`getdate` string) Sets the allowable time between authentication failures.
+    (:ref:`duration` or :ref:`getdate` string) Sets the allowable time between authentication failures.
 If an authentication failure happens after *failuretime* has elapsed since the previous failure, the number of authentication failures is reset to 1.
 A *failuretime* value of 0 (the default) means forever.

 .. _policy_lockoutduration:

 **-lockoutduration** *lockouttime*
-    (:ref:`getdate` string) Sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
+    (:ref:`duration` or :ref:`getdate` string) Sets the duration for which the principal is locked from authenticating if too many authentication failures occur without the specified failure count interval elapsing.
 A duration of 0 (the default) means the principal remains locked out until it is administratively unlocked with ``modprinc -unlock``.

 **-allowedkeysalts**
     Specifies the key/salt tuples supported for long-term keys when